 - wip - Branched out for some WIP stuff that has to be pushed

-On most cases these tokens would just work.
+In most cases, these tokens would just work.
 In some cases optional branches like tech, test branches are used.
 But, I mostly prefer to represent the nature with one of the above five tokens.

-Apart from the benefits of quickly identifying a branch’s owner or it’s nature, it also has few practical benefits when actually working with it.
-I’ve documented couple of them here.
+Apart from the benefits of quickly identifying a branch’s owner or it’s nature, it also has few practical benefits when working with it.
+I’ve documented a couple of them here.

 Since the branch is split by a separator, it’s very easy to filter branches by their nature, author or search by name.
 If I want to get all branches by a user, it’s as simple as